entertainmenttechnology/Shouval_MTEC_1201_D_30_Shouval_FA25/assignments/week1.md

 ## Due before class on Wednesday, 2/19

 ### **Getting Situated**
 * **Join our class Discord server** (check your City Tech email for the invite link.
-If you did not receive it, email me at IPokorny@citytech.cuny.edu)
+If you did not receive it, email me at OFER.SHOUVAL11@citytech.cuny.edu)
 * **Download & Install [Visual Studio Code](https://code.visualstudio.com)**
 * **Install [p5.js extension for VS Code](https://marketplace.visualstudio.com/items?itemName=samplavigne.p5-vscode).**
 * **[Review our syllabus](https://github.com/entertainmenttechnology/Shouval_MTEC_1201_D_30_Shouval_FA25/tree/main/syllabus)** and familiarize yourself with the plan and protocols.
 If you have questions, send me a DM (direct message) on Discord.